Beyond a Camp For Troubled Girls: Asheville Academy Helps Struggling Vermont Girls

 Psychology.org Less a website about the mental illnesses themselves than the professionals working in the mental health field, Psychology.org features descriptions of the connections between the various areas of mental health.
 The website also has information on how to pursue a career in mental health and the statistics regarding mental health in particular areas.

-Some examples of cities from Vermont which may have families who could use Asheville Academy for Girls: Charlotte Town of Stowe Dorset Fayston Waitsfield
+Some examples of cities from Vermont which may have families who could use Asheville Academy: Charlotte Town of Stowe Dorset Fayston Waitsfield

-Asheville Academy for Girls helps Vermont families from cities and towns like Charlotte Town of Stowe Dorset Fayston Waitsfield Williston Underhill Essex Town of Jericho Westford
+Asheville Academy helps Vermont families from cities and towns like Charlotte Town of Stowe Dorset Fayston Waitsfield Williston Underhill Essex Town of Jericho Westford